risingwavelabs/risingwave-console/DEVELOPING.md

 ## Build from source

-Wavekit server is built with `go` and `pnpm`.
-The web frontend is served by wavekit server as static files.
+RisingWave Console server is built with `go` and `pnpm`.
+The web frontend is served by RisingWave Console server as static files.
 All static files are bundled into the server binary through `embed.go`.

 1. Build frontend